luckykoritela/ROS/README.md

 9. Then go to the source folder of the new ros workspace (ros_ws) and run: colcon build --packages-select cv_basics
 ## Running the Program
 1. This code is a ROS 2 publisher and subscriber.
-2. To run the code open a terminal, navigate to the ros_ws directory and set up the environment using: . ~/ros2_rolling/install/local_setup.bash
+2. To run the code open a terminal, navigate to the ros_ws directory and set up the environment using: . ~/ros2_rolling/install/local_setup.bash and also source install/setup.bash
 3. Then run the publisher by typing: ros2 run cv_basics img_publisher
 4. Create another new terminal and do the same setup as previously
 5. Then run the subscriber by typing: ros2 run cv_basics img_subscriber